Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: EVALUATION

 To quantify \valname degradation, we use the \gls{got} metric.
 To recall the meaning of \valname in this context, assume the simulation setting $w_{\mathrm{\valindex}} = 1,w_e = 1 \frac{1}{\mathrm{J}}$.
 Then, a \valname cost value of $1$ contributes one cost unit to the objective function and is therefore treated as equivalent to an energy cost of $1\,\mathrm{J}$.

-We use two variants of the \gls{got}.
-The first considered \gls{got}, \gls{got} \textbf{A}, partitions the process states into critical and non-critical ones.
+We use two variants of the \gls{got}: The first considered \gls{got}, \gls{got} \textbf{A}, partitions the process states into critical and non-critical ones.
 If the observed process is in a critical state $X_t$ while the receiver indicates a non-critical state $X_t^\mathrm{Rx}$, the resulting \valname is substantially lower than for any other inconsistency, and the corresponding costs increase linearly with \gls{aoii}.
 All other state inconsistencies yield a \valname that decreases linearly with \gls{aoii} with a small scaling factor, here set to $0.001$.

 With \gls{got} \textbf{B}, we illustrate that our approach can accommodate arbitrary definitions of \valname and is not dependent on patterns like in \gls{got} \textbf{A}.
 To construct \gls{got} \textbf{B}, each state pair $(X_t, X_t^\mathrm{Rx})$ is assigned a random base \valname drawn uniformly from $[-0.5 - v,\,-0.5 + v]$, which is then decreased linearly with increasing \gls{aoii}.
 The corresponding slope is scaled by an independent random factor uniformly distributed in $[0.5 - v,\,0.5 + v]$, where $v$ controls the variability of assigned costs.